 Step 2.
 Upload – In order to design your prototype use free 3D design programs like Sculptris, or Tinkercad.

-* Learn the software at one of our classes at the Davis Library this spring.
-There is a class Saturday April 21 at 10 am. *
+* Learn the software at one of our classes at the Davis Library. *

 Step 3.
 Print – Print at the Davis Library.
 Objects are printed in PLA or ABS thermoplastic in a single color with 3D Systems CubePro 3D printer or PolyPrinter.
 Size limit is 9”x9”x9” and cost is $.20/gram.